Womyn's land: Radical feminism

 Radical feminism advocates for the elimination of female oppression through social and political transformation of patriarchal society.
+The idea of female oppression rather than discrimination on the basis of sex came in part due to Simone De Beauvoir's work The Second Sex.
+It was the belief of radical feminists that the study of the oppression could aid in its dismantling.

 Radical feminism grew out of other radical movements during the 1960s such as the Anti-War Movement.
 Women who took part in these radical movements felt under-represented in comparison to the men, which contributed to the formation of second-wave feminism and radical feminism.

 Radical feminist ideology is different from mainstream or liberal feminism because it believes that women's liberation can only be achieved through the re-ordering of patriarchal society, while mainstream/liberal feminism seeks equality within the current system in place.
 Radical feminism also focuses on sex as the root of female oppression, as opposed to social class and/or race.
 Notable radical feminist groups and organisations include Cell 16, Redstockings, The Radical Feminists #28 and The Furies Collective.

 Lesbian separatism and separatist spaces

 Lesbian separatism is rooted in the idea that women should and must exist separately from men in order to transform patriarchal society.
 Lesbian separatist ideology has changed over time as the Radical Feminist Movement continued in its development.
 In the earlier stages of lesbian separatism the term lesbian separatist was considered synonymous to the term radical feminist.
 However, as each group developed distinct ideologies, tension formed between radical feminists and lesbian separatists.
 Lesbian separatists used the separatist ideology as a way to "test one's feminist commitment," which resulted in a divide.

 An increase in lesbian feminism essays and papers centred around the subject of lesbian separatism, influenced and shaped lesbian separatist ideology as well.
 Influential works which helped shape lesbian separatism included Lesbian Separatism: Amazon Analysis, the Collective Lesbian International Terrorists Papers, and Cell 16's No More Fun and Games: A Journal of Female Liberation.

 Lesbian separatism is not only practised and utilised in communal areas such as womyn's lands; it is also practised in separatist events and women-only spaces.
 One example of a feminist separatist event (the invited participants were womyn-born womyn, girls of all ages, boys 10 and under) is the Michigan Womyn's Music Festival.
 This music festival was held in Michigan every year from 1976 to 2015.
 It was created by women for the purpose of establishing an annual safe, social space dedicated for lesbians and women alike.
 The Michigan Womyn's Music Festival embraced a separatist ideology by not permitting men, male children, or trans women to participate in the festival.